kanocz/lcvpn/README.md

   - Support of basic routing - can be used to connect several networks
   - Multithread send and receive - scaleable for big traffc
   - Due to use so_reuseport better result in case of bigger number of hosts
-  - It's still in beta stage, use it on your risk
+  - It's still in beta stage, use it on your own risk (and please use only versions marked as "release")

 ![alt tag](https://raw.githubusercontent.com/kanocz/lcvpn/master/topology.png)